Thorp Mill: Thorp Mill Town Historical Preservation Society

 The Thorp Gristmill stood unused for 40 years.
-To restore it would be an expensive project, and there seemed no hope of obtaining the necessary funds until a request for community centennial projects raised the hopes of an enterprising group of people.
+Restoring it was thought it would be an expensive project, and there was little hope of obtaining the necessary funds until a request for community centennial projects raised the hopes of an enterprising group of people.

 The Thorp Mill Town Historical Society began with a handful of Thorp High School alumni who decided to preserve the old gristmill located near the edge of town.
 Research revealed that although the local mill once was the center of every small community, nearly all such mills are gone now, destroyed by fire or dismantled during the Second World War.

 Today, the organization is actively engaged in preservation projects focused on the Thorp Mill and the surrounding community of Thorp.
 The members maintain the mill as a landmark and museum, providing tours and interpretive information for visitors.
 In collaboration with Central Washington University, the society has engaged in the collection of historical records that are curated by the CWU Brooks Library, including historical photographs, documents and ephemera that provide a rich archive of historical and research materials.
 Each year, the Thorp Mill Town Historical Preservation Society produces events that raise funds to maintain the mill, and expand the offerings it provides to the local community.

 In addition, the North Star Mill's combination of functions and its early production of electricity draw the interest of industrial historians nationwide.